RevanthReddy-DevOps/Jenkins-Sonarqube-Docker/README.md

-This is for testing CI in Jenkins
+This is for testing CI in Jenkins able to trigger webhook.